hyperledger/indy-hipe/text/please-duplex/README.md

 No. That decorator says, "If you can't respond by this timestamp, then forget it.
 I withdraw my request."
-In contrast, `~please_duplex.fallback_sec` says, "I'm hoping you'll get back to me in a synchronous mode within X seconds; otherwise, you might as well fall back to async mode right away."
+In contrast, `~please_duplex.fallback_sec` says, "I'm hoping you'll get back to me in a synchronous mode within X seconds; otherwise, you might as well fall back to one-way async mode right away."

 Even when `"if_not"` equals `"error"`, the semantics are still different.
 Compare `@timing.expires_time` to a bid to buy stock: it is withdrawn if not accepted by a